andkopp/packer-proxmox-template/README.md

 :rotating_light: **IMPORTANT!** :rotating_light:

-Do not forget to replace `ssh_authorized_keys` in `cloud.cfg` with your own public keys as otherwise you won't be able to log in to the machine since cloud-init is configured to set the root password to a random one after the template has been built.
+Do not forget to provide your own SSH public keys as otherwise you won't be able to log in to the machine since cloud-init is configured to set the root password to a random one after the template has been built.
+The user `debian` is a password-less sudo user.

+There are two options:
+1. Provide your public key for user `debian` in the cloud-init image.
+Remember to regenerate the image before starting the machine.
+This is the most flexible option as the keys are not hard-coded.
-The public SSH keys will added to a password-less sudo user named `debian`.
+2. Replace `ssh_authorized_keys` in `cloud.cfg` with your own public keys.
+The public SSH keys will be added to user `debian`.

 ## Creating a new VM Template